Quitting smoking can be incredibly difficult, but there are many treatments that can help you do it.

 Think you can’t afford quit treatment?

-Use a smoking cost calculator (Health Promotion Agency)
+smoking cost calculator (Health Promotion Agency)

 When treatment stops you will save all of your weekly spend on tobacco, so even if the treatment costs more than the cigarettes it will not take long to get back the cost of your treatment.